Costco: Online shopping

 Costco primarily focuses on getting members to come in to a warehouse for purchases, instead of ordering products online.
-Due to the COVID-19 pandemic, Costco's online sales increased dramatically, with more online sales growth in 2020 than the previous five years combined.
 In November 1998, the company launched Costco Online, its online shopping site.
 The site expanded to incorporate B2B e-commerce on April 17, 2001.
+Due to the COVID-19 pandemic, Costco's online sales increased dramatically, with more online sales growth in 2020 than the previous five years combined.

 Costco operates online stores in only some of the countries in which it has warehouses: the U.S., Canada, the U.K., Mexico, South Korea, Taiwan, Japan, and Australia.
 Instacart offers Costco delivery in a select number of states, including Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Maryland, Minnesota, Missouri, North Carolina, New Jersey, New York, Oregon, Tennessee, Texas, Virginia, Washington, and the District of Columbia.
-In Canada, Costco uses Instacart for online grocery delivery for non–dry goods, pantry staples and household essentials.
+In Canada, Costco uses Instacart for online grocery delivery for non–dry goods, pantry staples, and household essentials.

 Similarly, in March 2017, Costco initiated a partnership with Shipt, an online grocery delivery service.
 Unlike Instacart, Shipt charges its own membership fee, $99 a year or $14 a month, in exchange for free delivery on orders over $35.
 As of November 2018, Shipt offers Costco delivery in select Florida markets.
 In October 2017, Costco launched same-day and two-day grocery delivery options for members.
 In Iceland, Costco began in June 2023 to allow individuals over the age of 20 to purchase alcoholic beverages online and pick them up at the warehouse stores.
-The "click and collect" arrangement was previously only available to businesses having a liquor license.
+The "click and collect" arrangement was previously only available to businesses with a liquor license.

 Products

 Costco frequently rotates its inventory, often stocking items temporarily or seasonally.
 In 2017, Sinegal described this as a "treasure-hunt atmosphere".
 This model creates a "sense of urgency" in shoppers to impulsively buy a good deal as soon as they spot one because it may not be available at the next visit.

-Over the years, Costco has significantly expanded its range of products.
+Over the years, Costco has significantly expanded its product range.
 While initially focusing on bulk, boxed items easily displayed in store by removing the stretch wrap from a pallet, Costco's offerings now include a diverse array of items of all shapes and sizes.
 These range from art, books, caskets, and clothing, to computer software, fine wine, furniture, home appliances, electronics, hot tubs, jewelry, and various perishable goods like dairy, baked items, flowers, produce, meat, and seafood.
-Other items such as solar panels, tires, and vacuum cleaners, have also found their way into Costco's product lineup.
+Other items, such as solar panels, tires, and vacuum cleaners, have also found their way into Costco's product lineup.
 Its growth has led it to become a dominant purchaser for some goods.
 As of 2025, Costco sold more than half of the world's cashews, for example, with direct implications for over a million cashew farmers in Africa.

 Beyond products, many Costco warehouses feature additional services including gas stations, pharmacies, hearing aid centers, optometry and eyewear departments, and tire installation garages.